 Race organizers reserve the right to alter the course due to factors including, but not limited to, ice conditions and weather.
-If conditions are deemed unsafe, the event may be cancelled or moved to an alternate location.
+If conditions are deemed unsafe, the event may be canceled or moved to an alternate location.
 Participants will be notified of any changes ahead of the event.

-Participants may park at The Edgewater parking ramp.
+Is there parking available?
+Participants may pay to park at The Edgewater parking ramp.
+The ramp fills up quickly, so plan to arrive with plenty of time before the run/walk begins.
 You may also find street parking or use City of Madison parking ramps.

+What happens if ice conditions are unsafe?
 Clean Lakes Alliance will make every effort to hold this event, while keeping safety in mind for all competitors.
 If conditions are deemed unsafe, the event may be cancelled or moved to an alternate location, with entrance fees being considered a tax-deductible donation to support our lakes.
 Participants will be notified of any changes ahead of the event.